elifesciences/builder/docs/osx.md

 ## Running natively

-As mentioned, running builder natively on macOS can be hit a miss due to changes in builder, and painpoints of python on macOS.
-These instructions should get you up and running as of today.
+As mentioned, running builder natively on macOS can be hit a miss due to changes in builder, and painpoints of python on macOS from homebrew.
+This can run faster than the intel-based container above, and is much easier to setup the ssh-agent.
+These instructions should get you up and running.

 Install from dependancies with homebrew:

 ```
-brew install vagrant git openssl@1.1 libssh2 libffi python@3.8
+brew install vagrant git openssl@1.1 libssh2 libffi python@3.8 # parallel-ssh fails to build again python > 3.8
 ```

 Some other hashicorp dependancies require legacy versions right now - 0.11 for `terraform` and 0.11 for `vault`.
 You can install these globally, or local to just builder and set your path appropriately like so: